[Last updated December 16, 2024]

 If your loved one must file a tax return, you’ll have to collect some of their basic personal information to complete their return.
 To fill out the return, you’ll need the individual’s:

-- •Full name.
+- Full name.

-- •Date of birth.
+- Date of birth.

-- •Social Security number.
+- Social Security number.

-- •Bank account number and routing number.
+- Bank account and routing numbers.

-- •Previous year’s adjusted gross income (AGI) if you are filing electronically.
+- Previous year’s adjusted gross income (AGI) if you are filing electronically.

 If you want to avoid waiting months for your tax return to process, you may want to file your return online.
 Online returns usually take a few days to clear, whereas paper-filed returns can take months.

 The personal details listed above are basic for filing.
 The one more challenging detail is the person’s previous year’s AGI, which you may need to hunt down.
-The previous year’s AGI is a validation mechanism should you submit your returns online.
+The previous year’s AGI is a validation mechanism if you submit your returns online.
 It should be fairly easy to find, though, as it’s line 11 on IRS Form 1040.

-Prepare necessary documentation
+Prepare the necessary documentation

 A good rule of thumb is that your parent should receive a tax form from each source of income they have.
 These forms are typically delivered by mail but are often available online.
-If you’re unsure if the senior should receive a specific form, don’t be afraid to call the company where the account is held.
+If you’re unsure if the senior should receive a specific form, don’t hesitate to call the company where the account is held.
 You’re not the first to have this question, and you certainly won’t be the last.
 Almost every financial institution will have someone available to answer your tax form-related questions.

-If you’re uncomfortable preparing the return and can’t afford to hire a CPA, consider utilizing the IRS’s Volunteer Income Tax Assistance (VITA) and/or Tax Counseling for the Elderly (TCE) programs.
+If you’re uncomfortable preparing the return and can’t afford to hire a CPA, consider utilizing the IRS’s Volunteer Income Tax Assistance (VITA) or Tax Counseling for the Elderly (TCE) programs.
 They’re run by qualified, IRS-vetted volunteers and are free of charge.
 Click here for more information about these programs and to find locations near you.
-There are multiple free tax prep help options available to seniors, which you can also take advantage of.
+There are also multiple free tax prep help options available to seniors, which you can take advantage of.

 Decide who will sign the tax return